 Other readings will be posted on Canvas throughout the semester.
-You will be responsible for printing these articles from Canvas, and reading and annotating them.
-Other readings may be added; notice of any additions will be sent via Canvas.
+Notice of any additions will be sent via Canvas.

 Grading Policy

 Grading: A-F. To receive credit for GE Area 2, you must receive a C- or higher in ENGL 1A.
 If you are UGRM in English, you must earn a D- or higher in ENGL 1A to clear remediation.
 This class must be passed with a C- or better as a CSU graduation requirement.
 A passing grade in the course signifies that the student is a capable college-level writer and reader of English.